howerj/gladiators/readme.md

 "brain\_max\_weight\_increment".
 There is then a 50% chance that this value will be added or subtracted from the current weight, bias or threshold.

-* detection\_lines

-This variable might be removed in future releases as it is a symptom of an inefficient method used to detect arc-circle intersections.
-For now just leave it at its default value. (by "arc" we mean [Circular Sector][]).

-The method used to detect these intersections involved drawing many lines from the center of the arc (which would be a gladiators field of view) outwards in increments of the angle of the gladiators field of view divided by the number of "detection\_lines". (by "center of the arc" we mean the point where the two straight lines of the "arc" meet).

 * draw\_gladiator\_collision

 If true a red circle will be drawn around each gladiator if two gladiators